jatinbhavsar473/awesome-chocolates_sql/README.md

 - Learned to analyze and visualize business problems through data-driven insights.
 - Gained experience in working with large datasets, handling inconsistencies, and optimizing performance in Power BI.

----

-This format is now neatly organized and presents the project’s objectives, insights, challenges, and results in a clear and structured manner.
-Let me know if you need any further changes!